mnaeem99/mnaeem99/README.md

 #### 👨‍💻 About Me

 I am a full-stack developer with commercial experience in team environments.
-My expertise lies in Java, Spring Boot, NodeJS, React.JS, and AWS.
+My expertise lies in Java, Kotlin, Spring Boot, NodeJS, React.JS, and AWS.
 I'm adept at developing full-stack applications using modern technologies, always adhering to clean code principles, OOP concepts, design patterns, and SOLID principles.

 - 🌱 Currently expanding my knowledge in System Design and exploring new developments in the tech world.
 - 💼 Open to remote work opportunities.
 Currently working as a full-stack developer at Eximia.